alvarovitta/Cost-Management/Edit-3.3-Implementing-Azure-naming-standards-and-tagging.md

 <br />

 **Tag Design**:
-Use the following information when designing Azure resource tags:
+Use the following approach when designing Azure resource tags:

    - Each resource or resource group has a maximum of 15 tag name/value pairs.
 This limitation applies only to tags directly applied to the resource group or resource.
 A resource group can contain many resources; each having 15 tag name/value